PrasannaPandugula/my-hashnode-repo/cmiamk1p5000102jshdfc08gi.md

 ## etcd Cluster

-* it stores the state of Kubernetes cluster, nodes information, etc.
+* it stores the state of the Kubernetes cluster, node information, etc.

 * **Approach 1**: While configuring etcd, we specify the location where data can be stored in a particular directory.